Raymond0212/SimplyTodo/vsc-extension-quickstart.md

 ## Run tests

 * Install the [Extension Test Runner](https://marketplace.visualstudio.com/items?itemName=ms-vscode.extension-test-runner)
-* Run the "watch" task via the **Tasks: Run Task** command.
+* Run the "watch" todo via the **todos: Run todo** command.
 Make sure this is running, or tests might not be discovered.
 * Open the Testing view from the activity bar and click the Run Test" button, or use the hotkey `Ctrl/Cmd + ; A`
 * See the output of the test result in the Test Results view.
 * Make changes to `src/test/extension.test.ts` or create new test files inside the `test` folder.